 Typical medications which may be prescribed for anxiety disorders have historically included selective serotonin reuptake inhibitors (SSRIs), and benzodiazepines.
 An estimated 40% of patients prescribed an SSRI will experience side effects, the most reported of which are fatigue, weight gain and sexual dysfunction.
-Benzodiazepines have been prescribed widely for anxiety disorders, however, there has been a slow recognition that large numbers of patients develop issues of tolerance and dependence4.
-Both SSRIs and benzodiazepines can be toxic in overdose and precipitate withdrawal symptoms making it increasingly difficult to discontinue medication.
+Benzodiazepines have been prescribed widely for anxiety disorders, however, there has been a slow recognition that large numbers of patients develop issues of tolerance and dependence.
+Long-term use of SSRIs and benzodiazepines can be toxic, lead to overdose, and precipitate withdrawal symptoms making it increasingly difficult to discontinue the medication.

-Where benzodiazepines work by potentiating GABA in the brain, which induces a sedating effect, there is another increasingly well understood system modulating mood, called the endocannabinoid system.
+Where benzodiazepines work by potentiating GABA in the brain, which induces a sedating effect, there is another increasingly well-understood system modulating mood, called the endocannabinoid system.
 Cannabinoid receptors are widely distributed throughout the body and the brain and have been identified as playing a key role in anxiety disorders.
-As cannabis directly interacts with this system, it is a logical suggestion for the treatment of anxiety.
+As cannabis directly interacts with this system, it has been considered as a potential option for the treatment of anxiety.

-‘Cannabis’, however, is not a single compound, but a combination of hundreds of active components including phytocannabinoids, like THC and CBD, terpenoids, flavonoids, carotenoids and a vast array of other substances, which create its unique fragrance, taste, pigment and range of therapeutic effects.
+‘Cannabis’, however, is not a single compound, but a combination of hundreds of active components including cannabinoids such as THC and CBD, terpenoids, and flavonoids, plus a vast array of other substances, which create its unique fragrance, taste, pigment and influence its range of therapeutic effects.

-Numerous recent studies have validated cannabis to be an effective anxiolytic, and one component appears to be a major player in anxiety: cannabidiol or CBD.
-This cannabinoid has been found to impact activity in the limbic and paralimbic areas, which are the emotional processing brain structures.
-Dysregulation in these regions is implicated in stress sensitivity, mood and anxiety disorders, fear response and fear-related memories.
+A number of recent studies have shown cannabis to be an effective anxiolytic, and one component appears to be a major player in anxiety: cannabidiol or CBD.
+This cannabinoid has been found to impact activity in the limbic and paralimbic areas, which are the emotional processing brain regions.
+Dysregulation in these regions is implicated in stress response, mood and anxiety disorders, fear response and fear-related memories.

-Clinical research finds that both subjective anxiety and physical measures of anxiety are reduced in patients taking CBD when compared to placebo8, making it a viable treatment option for subtypes of anxiety.
-There is also promising research that CBD enhances extinction of conditioned fear, which is a hallmark of generalised anxiety disorder and PTSD.
+Clinical research has found that both subjective anxiety and physical measures of anxiety are reduced in patients taking CBD when compared to a placebo, making it a viable treatment option for subtypes of anxiety.
+There is also promising research showing that CBD enhances extinction of conditioned fear, which is a hallmark of generalised anxiety disorder and PTSD.

-Whilst CBD appears to be a uniquely effective anxiolytic, the leading minds in medicinal cannabis research postulate that the synergistic activity of multiple components of cannabis are more therapeutically active than any single cannabinoid in isolation.
-This idea that the whole is greater than the sum of its parts has been coined the entourage effect.
-This hypothesis has been clinically validated in showing that a positive contribution is derived from the inclusion of terpenes and minor cannabinoids in CBD-dominant cannabis extracts, and cannabinoid activity on psychiatric symptoms is therefore enhanced.
+Whilst CBD appears to be a uniquely effective anxiolytic, some researchers have postulated that the synergistic activity of multiple components of cannabis is more therapeutically effective than any single cannabinoid in isolation.
+This idea that the whole is greater than the sum of its parts has been coined “the entourage effect”.
+This hypothesis has been clinically supported by studies showing that a positive contribution is derived from the inclusion of terpenes and minor cannabinoids in CBD-dominant cannabis extracts, leading to the enhancement of cannabinoid activity on psychiatric symptoms.

-Importantly, CBD-dominant medicinal cannabis is widely tolerated, has a minimal side effect profile and, unlike traditional anxiolytic drugs, does not induce sedation or alter the natural sleep-wake cycle.
-CBD does not create tolerance, dependence and is not toxic in overdose.
-CBD can interact with some medications, and a thorough medication history should always be taken when considering any cannabis treatment.
+Notably, CBD-dominant medicinal cannabis is well tolerated, has a minimal side effect profile and, unlike traditional anxiolytic drugs, does not induce sedation or alter the natural sleep-wake cycle.
+CBD does not create tolerance or dependence and is not toxic at higher doses.
+However, CBD can interact with some medications and therefore a thorough medication history should always be taken when considering any cannabis treatment.

-Medicinal cannabis is available as a treatment option to eligible patients in Australia and can be prescribed where appropriate under the guidance of a medical practitioner.
+Medicinal cannabis is available as a treatment option to eligible patients in Australia and can be prescribed for appropriate conditions under the guidance of a medical practitioner.

 If you are experiencing symptoms of anxiety, speak with your doctor and seek support.
 More tips and advice are available free online from BeyondBlue, Headspace and Head to Health.